AaditJoshi07/Experiment-14/README.md

 ---

-### **Data Binning and Formatting**

-Data binning is a preprocessing technique that converts continuous numerical data into discrete categories by grouping values into predefined "bins."
-Using the `pd.cut()` function, data is sorted into mathematical intervals (e.g., Low, Medium, High) based on specific threshold values.
-This process simplifies complex datasets and highlights patterns that are less obvious in raw numbers.
-For this logic to work, the data must be properly formatted as numeric types (integers or floats) rather than strings; otherwise, the categorization will fail.
-Together with string normalization (like `.upper()`) and sorting, these techniques ensure the dataset is clean, consistent, and ready for statistical analysis or machine learning.

 ## **Conclusion**
 Through this experiment, I successfully implemented data binning to transform continuous numerical data into meaningful categories.
 I also practiced essential data cleaning techniques, such as type casting, string normalization, and sorting.
 These processes are fundamental in preparing a raw dataset for advanced exploratory data analysis (EDA) and machine learning modeling.